vanHeemstraSystems/harness-ci-pipeline-quickstart/500/100/README.md

 ## 100 - Overview

-This section of the documentation will help you install and configure the Drone Server and one or many Runners.
+This section of the documentation will help you install and configure the Drone *Server* and one or many *Runners*.
 A runner is a standalone daemon that polls the server for pending pipelines to execute.

 ## 200 - Server Installation